CalSavers Retirement Savings Program: What Small Businesses Need to Know

 - The self-employed will be able to opt in to the program in late 2019.

-- In light of the COVID‐19 crisis, the first deadline will be extended to September 30, 2020 for employers with over 100 employees.
+- In light of the COVID‐19 crisis, the first deadline has been extended to September 30, 2020 for employers with over 100 employees.

 - Employers with more than 50 employees will need to comply by July 1, 2021.